didiersmith/steve/chapters/the-juice-to-squeeze-ratio.md

 As Curtis filled a stainless steel kettle from a tap and the warmth from the fire began to thaw her bones, she found her voice.
 "Where did you get all this stuff?" she asked.

 Curtis laughed.
-"Oh, here and there," he replied, nonspecifically.
+"Oh, here and there," he replied, non-specifically.
 Then, catching her confused look, he clarified.
 "It's mostly smuggled in from overseas."

 "You have access to overseas markets?
 Why don't you escape, then?"